SmileycorpMC/raids-backport/README.md

 Advancements

-Hero of the Village Effects
+Hero of the Village Effects with customizable villager gifts

 Pillager Outposts (Watchtowers Only)